shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 `cd pihole/ && cp .env.sample .env` then add a password to `.env`

-`nano compose.yaml` and un-comment line 19 with the web ui port.

 `docker compose up -d`

 Now DNS should be up.
 We need to do a couple things now: